Abyzou: Gyllou, Gylou, Gello

 The female childbirth demon appears frequently in magical texts under her Babylonian name Gyllou or Gylou.
 In one Greek tale set in the time of "Trajan the King", Gyllou under torture reveals her "twelve and a half names":

 In medieval texts, one of Gylou's twelve and a half names is given as Anabardalea, a name also associated with Abyzou.

 In the form of Gello, the demon appears in a fragment from Sappho's poetry.

 Antaura

 Antaura is a female demon who causes migraine headaches.
 She is known primarily from a 2nd/3rd century silver lamella (inscribed metal leaf) found at the Roman military settlement Carnuntum in present-day Austria.
 Antaura, whose name means something like "Contrary Wind", is said to come out of the sea.
-In the inscription, she is confronted by the Ephesian Artemis, who plays the role assigned to the male figures Solomon, Arlaph, and Sisinnios in Jewish and Christian magic.
+In the inscription, she is confronted by the Ephesian Artemis, who plays the role assigned to the male figures Solomon, Arlaph, and Sisinnios in Jewish and Christian texts.